21 Things You NEED to Know About UK Family Mediation in 2020

 #2 How long does family mediation take?

 There are no specific timeframes for family mediation, and it very much depends on the number of issues that are brought to mediation and how the people involved communicate with each other.
 The more disagreements the longer it generally takes!

 However, the majority of couples generally come to an agreement after approximately two or three sessions.

 #3 What if we don’t reach an agreement in family mediation?

-If this happens, the mediator will sign the necessary court form and the case can then be heard by a judge or a magistrate.
+If you do not reach an agreement at mediation, the mediator will sign the necessary court form and the case can then be heard by a judge or a magistrate.

 It is always to be remembered, that during the mediation process, the decision making is in your hands.
 In court you give it over and lose that control.